 Road embankment under construction - currently approx. 1m cover over the culverts.
-Lime/cement stabilization has enabled the earthworks to continue through a very wet July.
+Lime/cement aed rock a stabilization has enabled the earthworks to continue through a very wet July.
 Completion of road and rail culverts and the graded rock apron in the basin between them.